DasHomi/preventer/README.md

 - Prevent painting breaking
   - _Prevents you from breaking paintings_
 - Prevent tool dropping
-  - _Prevents you from dropping tools_
+  - _Prevents you from dropping tools out of your hotbar_
+- Prevent glass breaking
+  - _Prevents you from breaking glass and glass panes_

 ## Experimental Modules
 - Prevent renamed block placing